cozy-labs/cozy-dev-docs/source/index.md

 You will find all the repositories under the [cozy organization](https://github.com/cozy/) and the [cozy-labs organization](https://github.com/cozy-labs/).

 ## Mentorship
-We have a special menthorship program for developers looking for help!
+We have a special mentoring program for developers looking for help!
-One Cozy's team member will spend 2 hours a week with you to help you developing your application!
+A member of Cozy's team will spend 2 hours a week with you to help you developing your application!
 You can find all the details [here](https://forum.cozy.io/t/mentorship-program/529).